Yoruba culture: Philosophy

 As it was in the ancient times, Yoruba people always attach philosophical and religious connotations to whatever they produced or created.
 Hence some of them are referred to as artist-philosophers.
-This is an accretion to the fact that one can find a sculptor, a weaver, a carver or a potter in every household in Yoruba land.
+This is an accretion to the fact that one can find a sculptor, a weaver, a carver or a potter in many households in Yorubaland.

-Despite the fact that the Yoruba cannot detail all their long pedigrees, such as Oduduwa, Obatala, Orunmila, Sango, Ogun, Osun (one of the three wives of Sango), Olokun, Oya (one of the three wives of Sango), Esu, Ososi, Yemoja, Sopona etc., nonetheless it is a fact of truth that they had all impacted the Yoruba people and contributed to the wellness and well-being of the Yoruba society.
-Without their various contributions, Yoruba land could have been lost in a hay of confusion.
+Despite the fact that the Yoruba cannot detail all the long pedigrees of historical and legendary figures such as Oduduwa, Ọbatala, Ọrunmila, Ṣango, Ogun, Ọṣun, Ọya, Ọba, Ọranmiyan etc., (many of which were deified), they have all impacted the Yoruba people and contributed to the wellness and well-being of the Yoruba society through lessons and other media gotten from their lives.
+It is believed that without their various contributions, Yorubaland could have been lost in a hay of confusion.

 Although religion is often first in Yoruba culture, nonetheless, it is the thought of man that actually leads spiritual consciousness (ori) to the creation and the practice of religion.
 Thus thought/philosophy is antecedent to religion.

-Today, the academic and the nonacademic communities are becoming more and more interested in Yoruba culture, as well as in its Book of Enlightenment.
-Thus more and more research is being carried out on Yoruba cultural thought, as more and more books are being written on it — embossing its mark and advancing its research amongst non-African thinkers such as the political philosophers and political scientists who are beginning to open their doors to other cultures, widening their views.
+Today, the academic and the nonacademic communities are becoming more interested in Yoruba culture, as well as in its literary corpus.
+Thus more and more research is being carried out on Yoruba cultural thought, as more books are being written on it — embossing its mark and advancing its research amongst non-African thinkers such as the political philosophers and political scientists who are beginning to open their doors to other cultures, widening their views.